Medically reviewed on January 10, 2018.

 -Epstein Barr Virus associated posttransplant lymphoproliferative disorder has been observed.

 Safety and efficacy have not been established in patients younger than 18 years.

 Supplemental doses are not necessary after dialysis.

--May be given with or without food.
+-This drug may be given with or without food.

 -The extended release formulation should be swallowed whole and not crushed, split, or chewed.